Zuplo

 • You want GitOps without building CI/CD pipelines for gateway management

-• Branch preview environments are important to your workflow
+• Automatic branch preview environments are important to your workflow

 • Your team prefers to work in code editors and Git, not dashboards

-• You are building a new API program and don’t have legacy gateway commitments
+• You are building a new API program and want a modern developer experience

-• You already run Kong or Tyk and want to add version control to existing config
+Choose Kong if you already run Kong and want to add version control to your existing configuration.
+Kong with decK works well when:

-• Your team is comfortable building and maintaining CI/CD pipelines
+• Your team is comfortable building and maintaining CI/CD sync pipelines

 • You need the flexibility of self-hosted gateway infrastructure

-• Your APIs are tightly coupled to cloud-provider-specific services (Lambda, Azure Functions)
+• Your APIs are tightly coupled to Google Cloud services

-If GitOps is how your team already works for application code, there’s no reason your API gateway should be the exception.
-Zuplo brings the same workflow — branches, pull requests, code review, merge-to-deploy — to API management without requiring you to build and maintain CI/CD pipelines for gateway sync.
+If GitOps is how your team already works for application code, there is no reason your API gateway should be the exception.
+Zuplo brings the same workflow – branches, pull requests, code review, merge-to-deploy – to API management without requiring you to build CI/CD pipelines, maintain Kubernetes operators, or manage gateway infrastructure.

 Try Zuplo’s git-native API gateway at zuplo.com and see how config-as-code, automatic branch previews, and deploy-on-merge work in practice.